maboa/MDN/live-streaming.md

 DASH stands for Dynamic Adaptive Streaming over HTTP and is a new format that has recently been adopted by Chrome and Internet Explorer 11 running on Windows 8.1

+> Note: you can also [use WebM with the MPEG DASH adaptive streaming system] (http://wiki.webmproject.org/adaptive-streaming/webm-dash-specification)

 ### HLS

 HLS or HTTP Live Streaming is a protocol invented by Apple Inc and supported on iOS, Safari and latest versions of Android browser / Chrome.
 HLS is also adaptive.